 When it comes to creating a home you love, it’s all about the details.
 And since we’ve been spending more time at home than ever lately, I’ve realized how important it is that my home evokes a calm and cozy energy—one that makes me feel like I’m entering a personal sanctuary.
 To that end, finding the best home décor shops online has been my most recent passion.

 During quarantine, we moved into a new house that has a completely different, mid-century vibe than our old one.
 I’ve been scouring the web for pieces that feel right for our new space, and in the process have discovered countless unique online shops that have made it onto my list of new faves.

-And since I haven’t been able to spend my weekends at estate sales or exploring local boutiques, I’ve tried to shop small and support these online shops instead.
+And since I haven’t been able to spend my weekends at estate sales or exploring local boutiques, I’ve tried to shop small and support these home décor shops online shops instead.
 I’ve found some real gems that I never knew about—but now can’t stop telling everyone about (hopefully you will too!)

 Scroll on for 15 charming home shops you should consider shopping for all things home décor, textiles, ceramics, accessories, gifts, and more.